jidongbsu/cs333/projects/dns/README.md

 ## Submission

 Due: 23:59pm, June 20th, 2022.
 Late submission will not be accepted/graded.

-## Project Layout

-All files necessary for compilation and testing need to be submitted, this includes source code files, and Makefile.
-The structure of the submission folder should be the same as what was given to you.
+Please submit this assignment on canvas, in the format of a pdf report, the report should include:

+1. your implementation of the two functions.
+2. your testing results: just paste screenshots, similar to what you provide in the lab reports.
+3. one or two paragraph(s) of reflection describing what you learned or what problems you experience and/or how you solve the problem(s).

 ## Grading Rubric
 Grade: /15

-You get the above testing result when running the above dig command: 15pts.
+You get the above testing result (showed by your screenshot) when running the above dig command: 12pts.
+Reflection: 3pts